 Subsequently, you get the result like the image below.

-A VBA Macros makes your dataset’s auto numbering quite easy.
+A VBA macro makes your dataset’s auto numbering quite easy.
 For this reason, you will get the auto number for the cells.
-Follow the steps.
+Follow the steps to generate an auto serial number with Excel VBA.

 - Firstly, hover over to the Developer tab >> choose Visual Basic.